-Private buses are by far the best and most reliable buses to use since they have the best comforts available and should be used by travellers if you do not mind spending a little bit more.
+Private buses are by far the best and most reliable buses to use since they have the best comforts available and should be used by travelers if you do not mind spending a little bit more.

 You should, however, keep in mind that these buses are definitely not safe when it comes to thieves.

-The buses are notorious for people especially the staff that put your bags in the luggage compartments where anybody could open them up and check valuable items which then might be stolen.
+The buses are notorious for people especially the staff that put your bags in the luggage compartments where anybody could open them up and check valuable items which they might be stolen.
 It is highly advised that you keep all your expensive personal belongings with you in your carry on.

 From Bangkok to Chiang Mai taxi